hchyun/EcologyDataScienceProject/README.md

 ## Setting Up
 Build the docker image `docker build -t <image name> .` Run the docker image `docker run -it <image name>`
-To Download the data run make in `./src`.
+To Download the data run `make` in `./src`.

 ## Training GJAM
-To train the model run `./src/Run.R`
+To train the model run `Rscript ./src/Run.R`
-To train individual domains run each `./src/Domains/DO<Domain Number>.R` file
+To train individual domains run each `Rscript ./src/Domains/DO<Domain Number>.R` file

 ### GJAM
 To find out more about Generalized Joint Attribute Model (Clark et. al. 2017) read `Clark_et_al-2017-Ecological_Monographs.pdf` in the root directory of the source folder.

 ## Analysis of the Results
-To view the model results and analysis of the performance run `./src/analysis.R`
+To view the model results and analysis of the performance run `Rscript ./src/analysis.R`